-VISITORS TO SCHOOLS AND CLASSROOMS, (BP 1250) (available online): The Board encourages parents/guardians and interested members of the community to visit District schools and observe the educational programs.
+VISITORS TO SCHOOLS AND CLASSROOMS (BP 1250, available online): The Board encourages parents/guardians and interested members of the community to visit District schools and observe the educational programs.
 Parents/guardians and community members should be invited to open house activities and other special events.
 School and classroom volunteers with prior approval from the Principal/designee or teacher are encouraged to give of their time and efforts for the benefit of pupils' educational success and are not constricted by the same time guidelines as classroom visitors/observers.
+All volunteers must complete the District's volunteer clearance process by completing a Volunteer Clearance Form which will be processed through the Santa Ana Unified School District Police Department.